albertforesg/TPMSgen/README.md

 ![Mesh](https://user-images.githubusercontent.com/81706331/212511172-339de4fe-e169-4aa8-9791-4215f01efe70.png)

-## How can I cite this application?
+## Please, cite this pubication as such:

 To correctly cite the application it is necessary to refer to the Github repository and the paper.